sohbaker/JS-Weather-Manager/README.md

 Stretch Goals
 - Select a city from a list, and display the weather for it
 - Have a user type in a city, and display the weather for it
-- Make it looks pretty
+- Make it look pretty